 Trochanteric Bursitis is Responsible for Approximately 60% of Hip Bursitis Cases in North America.
 Trochanter bursitis is the term used to describe chronic, intermittent pain accompanied by tenderness to palpitation at the lateral aspect of the hip (outer portion of the upper thigh, either left or right side).

-Greater Trochanteric Pain Syndrome (GTPS) has become a term more commonly used than trochanteric bursitis as it has been shown that inflammation of the trochanteric bursa is not always present in patients with pain over the greater trochanter muscle.
+GTPS has become a term more commonly used than trochanteric bursitis as it has been shown that inflammation of the trochanteric bursa is not always present in patients with pain over the greater trochanter muscle.
 GTPS is basically used to describe common symptoms such as pain and inflammation in the outer upper thigh which may correspond to tendonitis, bursitis, a tear in the gluteus medius muscle or a combination of any of these injuries.
 It is estimated that GTPS affects between 10% and 25% of the population in industrialized societies - however, keep in mind that trochanteric bursitis does not occur in all GTPS cases.

-A healthy greater trochanteric bursa is usually about the size of a small plum, but can swell to the size of an orange when bursitis sets in.
 The greater trochanteric bursa functions to prevent the iliotibial band (IT band) from rubbing against the hip bone (greater trochanter of the femoral head).
 The IT band runs from the pelvis (iliac crest) down the side of the hip and leg, and ends near the knee at the upper tibia.

+Trochanteric bursitis is often caused by the iliotibial band (IT band) tightening and rubbing against the bursa.
 When the trochanteric bursa becomes inflamed, tenderness or pain will occur every time the tendon moves over the bone (greater trochanter).
 Pain may radiate from the hip down the outside of the thigh.
 As the tissue moves during each step, many sufferers of hip bursitis find it extremely painful to walk.
 In some cases, you may require the use of a wheelchair.
+Female athletes - most especially runners, tend to have tight IT bands.
+This is one reason why this group is at a higher risk for hip bursitis.

 You might be suffering from trochanteric bursitis if you are experiencing one or more of the following symptoms: